 Many organisations have a gender pay gap that reflects male employees earning more than female employees.
 We are pleased and proud to be able to say that at Independence Matters the median pay gap is zero and the mean pay gap shows a small negative value - meaning that women, on average, are paid slightly more than men.
-This compares well to the national figures, which are a median of 15.1% and a mean of 14.7%
+This compares well to the national figures, which are a median of 14.3% and a mean of 13.2%

-Compared to last year the mean gender pay gap has narrowed from -7.4% to -6.1% and the median gender pay gap has remained the same at 0%.
+Compared to last year the mean gender pay gap has narrowed from -6.1% to -1.7% and the median gender pay gap has changed to -1.8%.
+By both measures this means that female workers earn slightly more than male workers, on average.

-Independence Matters did not award employees a bonus payment in 2021/2022.
-Only one female employee received a bonus during the year.
-As no male employees received a bonus there is no 'bonus gap' between men and women who received a bonus and, as such, the bonus gap is 0% for both the mean and median calculation.
+Independence Matters did not award employees a bonus payment in 2022/2023 and, as such, the bonus gap is 0% for both the mean and median calculation.